 Make shopping at Marian for native plants part of your annual gardening plan!
 All plants are of the native Indiana genotype, which helps ensure their success in Indiana gardens and restored habitats.

-- WHERE: Between Marian Hall and the Paul J. Norman Center on the northeast side of campus, across from Allison Mansion.
+- WHERE: Between Marian Hall and the Paul J. Norman Center across from Allison Mansion on the northeast side of campus.

-- WHAT: Complete details will be posted on our events calendar.
+- WHAT: Complete details are posted on our events calendar.

-Can't make it to the sale in person?
+Can't make it to the sale?
 No worries!
 Order online and pick-up your plants before the sale.
 Online ordering begins April 1 and continues through April.
-Early pickup will begin the first week of May.
+Early pickup begins Friday, May 3.

 Our plants come from Spence Restoration Nursery in Muncie, IN.
 Spence is a reputable company specializing in native plant propagation.
 Visit their website for a wealth of information about restoration and native plant installation.
 You'll also find lots of information about the native plants they sell and their environmental specifications.
 Check out their video section with lots of other "how-to" examples.

 A wide variety of flowers and grasses is available.

 This year, we are selling almost 30 different species of plants native to Indiana, including flowers, grasses, and sedges, all of which are perennial.
 Plants come in 2.375" by 3.75" open-bottom pots.
 While they are not large, many of the species will bloom this year if planted in the proper location.
 Once established, they will provide years of blooms and habitat for you and native Indiana wildlife.
 Experts will be on hand to answer your questions.